 - The extenuating circumstances must be fully documented and verified when appropriate.
-Petitions for medical withdrawals must be processed through the Health Services Office. - The student must file his/her petition to withdraw due to extenuating circumstances no later than the end of the semester in which he/she wishes to withdraw.
+Petitions for medical withdrawals must be processed through the Counseling Office. - The petition for withdrawal may be submitted during the current term, but no later than the end of the semester immediately following (summer excluded).

-- The student must petition to withdraw from all classes she/he is enrolled in (consult with Admissions & Records for certain exceptions that may apply). - The student's instructor(s) will be consulted concerning the request for withdrawal. - Approved class withdrawals due to extenuating circumstances shall be recorded as a "W." The "Ws" will not be used in calculating grade point averages, but excessive "Ws" will be used as a factor in progress probation and dismissal procedures. - Once final grades have been posted, the instructor of record must be consulted for an appropriate grade review. - Exceptions may be considered on a case-by-case basis upon appeal to the college's Academic Standards Committee.
+- The student must petition to withdraw from all classes she/he is enrolled in (consult with Admissions & Records for certain exceptions that may apply). - The student's instructor(s) will be consulted concerning the request for withdrawal. - Approved class withdrawals due to extenuating circumstances shall be recorded as a "W." The "Ws" will not be used in calculating grade point averages, but excessive "Ws" will be used as a factor in progress probation and dismissal procedures. - Exceptions may be considered on a case-by-case basis upon appeal to the college's Academic Standards Committee.

-Reports to Students Early Alert Report
+Reports to Students

+Early Alert Report